google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

     Hardware name: QEMU Standard PC (i440FX + PIIX, 1996), BIOS 1.13.0-1 04/01/2014
     ==================================================================

-For such errors, the address where the corruption as well as the invalidly written bytes (offset from the address) are shown; in this representation, '.' denote untouched bytes.
+For such errors, the address where the corruption occurred as well as the invalidly written bytes (offset from the address) are shown; in this representation, '.' denote untouched bytes.
 In the example above ``0xac`` is the value written to the invalid address at offset 0, and the remaining '.' denote that no following bytes have been touched.
 Note that, real values are only shown for ``CONFIG_DEBUG_KERNEL=y`` builds; to avoid information disclosure for non-debug builds, '!' is used instead to denote invalidly written bytes.

 And finally, KFENCE may also report on invalid accesses to any protected page where it was not possible to determine an associated object, e.g. if adjacent